HibaKob/MicroBundlePillarTrack/README.md

 To ensure that tracking is performed with respect to a fully relaxed tissue (i.e. a valley frame), we implement, within our computational pipeline, two functions, ``check_frame0_valley`` and ``adjust_first_valley``, that check whether or not the input movie begins at a valley frame and automatically adjust the movie to begin at one, if required.
 A user warning is issued when the movie is adjusted specifying the new starting frame.
 The adjusted frame list is saved into the ``movie`` folder while the original frame files are retained in the ``unadjusted_movie`` folder.

 #### Drift correction <a name="split"></a>
-From our extensive experience with mainly brightfield movies of beating microbundles,
+From our extensive experience analyzing mainly brightfield movies of beating microbundles, a number of examples display non-trivial drift in the tracked results due to

+temporal segmentation is an essential part of our pipeline as we use it to work around the tracked feature drift observed over the duration of the movie

+displayed non-trivial drift and required the temporal segmentation step.
+We attribute this difference to the out-of-plane motion

 #### Tissue stress computation  <a name="compute_stress"></a>